For information on all NYU summer programs, visit www.nyu.edu/summer.

 Writers in Paris

-The College of Arts and Science Creative Writing Program offers Writers in Paris, a specialized program at the NYU Global Academic Center in which students focus on either poetry or fiction and participate in daily workshops and craft classes where they receive guidance from accomplished professional writers.
+The College of Arts and Science Creative Writing Program offers Writers in Paris, a specialized program at the NYU Global Academic Center in which students focus on either poetry, fiction, or creative non-fiction and participate in daily workshops and craft classes where they receive guidance from accomplished professional writers.
 Coursework includes readings and lectures by Paris-based writers and publishing professionals.
 Program faculty and staff plan literary walking tours as well as visits to parks, restaurants, cafés, and historic homes of famous writers.

 The College of Arts and Science offers a selection of courses during the three-week January term held at the Washington Square campus.
 These shorter-format courses allow students to focus intensively on specific academic interests.
 January term courses also take advantage of the many cultural resources New York City has to offer to enhance the classroom experience.
-Recent winter course offerings include: Contemporary Art in NYC; Creative Writing: Intro Fiction & Poetry; Film as Literature; and Music of New York.
+Recent winter course offerings include: Creative Writing: Introduction to Fiction and Poetry; Cinema and Urbanism; and Music of New York.
 Please visit www.nyu.edu/winter for more information.